 269

-101 Ways to Cure a Flat Tire: Illness, Sickness, Disease http://theoryofcure.com/101-ways-to-cure-a-flat-tire-intro/ Mon, 20 Nov 2023 16:31:56 +0000 http://theoryofcure.com/?p=323 Continue reading "101 Ways to Cure a Flat Tire: Illness, Sickness, Disease"]]> I sometimes say “I’m taking my car to the vet“, to get its checkup, to cure its problems.
+101 Ways to Cure a Flat Tire: Illness, Sickness, Disease https://theoryofcure.com/101-ways-to-cure-a-flat-tire-intro/?utm_source=rss&utm_medium=rss&utm_campaign=101-ways-to-cure-a-flat-tire-intro Mon, 20 Nov 2023 16:31:56 +0000 http://theoryofcure.com/?p=323 Continue reading "101 Ways to Cure a Flat Tire: Illness, Sickness, Disease"]]> I sometimes say “I’m taking my car to the vet“, to get its checkup, to cure its problems.
 Is a flat tire an illness?
 A disease?
 Is a bike, a car, or an airplane sick when it has a flat tire?
 Do we cure flat tires?

 We can compare a flat tire to an illness, and its repair to a cure.
 Why should we make this comparison?